 - Inverse Fickian inverts the ideal Fickian response point by point to produce

 Dapp(t).
-HPA then looks for a stable middle window and reports an average value when that window is robust enough.
+HPA shades low-confidence regions where the inverse problem is poorly conditioned, then reports an average value when a stable middle window is robust enough.

 Export

-- PNG saves the current plot as an image.
+- PNG saves the current plot as an image using the selected export dimensions and recalculated layout.

-- SVG saves the current plot as a vector graphic.
+- SVG saves the current plot as a vector graphic using the same selected export dimensions and layout.

-- Data exports the processed table with time, current, and
+- Data exports the processed table with time, origin,

-The export always reflects the current display settings, including the selected plot unit, reference values, and plot view.
+The export always reflects the current display settings, including the selected signal representation, current display unit, reference values, and plot view.
 If you change the plot or the controls, export again to capture the updated state.

 Diagnostics